deathbybandaid/piadvanced/README.md

 sudo git clone https://github.com/deathbybandaid/piadvanced.git /etc/piadvanced/

+### The main script

+sudo bash /etc/piadvanced/extendedinstall.sh

-### Step one, we are going to change the root password.
+### Optional Step, we are going to change the root password.
 ##### If you are paranoid,,, make it something secure, use a password generator if needbe.
 Or simply don't be connected to a network for this step.

 sudo passwd root